golang-design/go2generics/generics.md

 # A Summary of Go Generics Research

-> Last updates: Aug 2020
+> Last updates: Aug 2021
 >
 > Author: Changkun Ou

 This document summarizes a personal research on a selected list of references and relevant discussions regarding the Go generics.

-One must be aware of that many discussions are personal opinionated.

 ## Research Paper